What Are Child Rights?

 All children are born with fundamental freedoms and inherent rights.
 These are the same human rights that adults enjoy but children also have the right to special consideration because of their vulnerability to exploitation and abuse.

 The CRC is the most rapidly and widely ratified international human rights treaty in history.
-It sets into international that Governments are responsible to uphold and respect the rights of children, and to implement policies that support their fulfilment.
+It sets into international law that governments are responsible to uphold and respect the rights of children, and to implement policies that support their fulfilment.

 The CRC changed the way children are viewed and treated – as human beings with a distinct set of rights instead of as passive objects of care and charity.

-To ensure Governments are upholding the rights of their children, the Committee on the Rights of the Child periodically reviews countries that have ratified the UN Convention on the Rights of the Child (CRC) and its Optional Protocols.
+To ensure governments are upholding the rights of their children, the UN Committee on the Rights of the Child periodically reviews countries that have ratified the CRC and its Optional Protocols.

 Child Rights in Australia